carverdo/dcleaner/README.md

 `https://dl.dropboxusercontent.com/s/8a2cmqr9hho96z3/gscore_v0.dump`
-And trick the system into using this back-up to 'restore' our database - `heroku pg:backups restore ‘[DROPBOX LINK]’ [DATABASE] --app [APP NAME]` (keep the quotation marks; rid squares, use real link, real database name)
+And trick the system into using this back-up to 'restore' our database - `heroku pg:backups restore ‘[DROPBOX LINK]’ [DATABASE] --app [APP NAME]` (keep the quotation marks; rid squares, use real link, real database name eg HEROKU_POSTGRES_COPPER_URL)
 Will get a destruction warning...
 Quick-check: heroku dashboard should now show correct number of tables.

 ## Config Vars (under Settings)
 Add a `SECRET_KEY` (otherwise you end up with lots of CSRF errors as heroku keeps regenerating);
 no need for quotation marks as you enter the number.
 Only need to do once per project.
+Repeat for any other config vars set by environment.

 ## Debug = False
 Don't forget.